Choosing Your Desktop Linux Distribution

 Using Native ZFS Encryption with Proxmox

 Currently, the Proxmox installer does not support setting up encryption with ZFS.
 Thus, we have to set it up manually.
 This post will go over how to use the native ZFS encryption with Proxmox.
 The post also assumes that the Proxmox installation is new and does not have any virtual machines or containers yet.
-Encrypting the rpool/ROOT dataset Proxmox installs its system inside of the rpool/ROOT dataset.
+Encrypting the rpool/ROOT dataset Proxmox installs its system inside the rpool/ROOT dataset.
 This is what we will encrypt first....

-March 11, 2023 · 4 min · 681 words · Tommy
+March 11, 2023 · 4 min · 719 words · Tommy